Minnesota native played crucial role in designing Mars rover expected to land today

 "I wish I could find the sketches we made," Roger Wiens said.

 Almost 50 years later, Wiens is still helping build objects for space exploration.
-But his latest creation won't be looking up at Mars; instead, it will be attached to a rover rolling across the Red Planet's surface.
+But his latest creation won't be looking up at Mars; instead, it's attached to a rover rolling across the Red Planet's surface.

-Wiens is the principal investigator of the SuperCam instrument mounted on NASA's Perseverance rover, which is scheduled to land on Mars at approximately 2:55 p.m. today.
+Wiens is the principal investigator of the SuperCam instrument mounted on NASA's Perseverance rover, which landed on Mars at 2:55 p.m.
+Thursday.

 The SuperCam is an updated and improved version of the ChemCam — of which Wiens was also the principal investigator — that was attached to the Curiosity rover that landed on Mars in 2012.